-Primary: There is no homework for children in the Primary classrooms.
-We strongly urge that all children have a minimum of 30 minutes of reading time with an adult at home.

-Elementary: Assigned homework is minimal in the Montessori Elementary program.
+- Primary: There is no homework for children in the Primary classrooms.
+We strongly urge that all children have a minimum of 30 minutes of reading time with an adult at home. - Elementary: Assigned homework is minimal in the Montessori Elementary program.
 However, students are often involved in projects that require research and attention beyond the classroom.
-Students should have appropriate responsibilities in the home and ample opportunities for participation in family life, outdoor play, and other activities.
-Reading, of course, continues to be an important part of every student's routine.
+Students should have appropriate responsibilities in the home and ample opportunities for participation in family life, outdoor play, and other activities. - Reading Logs: Each student in grades K-6 will have a monthly reading log that will need to be filled out and returned to the classroom teacher each month. - Learning Journals: students will be writing a letter to their family about what they are learning and what they are excited about.
+We encourage you to write back and return the journal on Monday!
+This is a wonderful way to share in your child's excitement about their learning.